-- Nets made up tree branches were used for fishing.
+- Nets made up of tree branches were used for fishing.

-- Bows and arrows were used as a weapon and as a hunting tool.
+- Bows and arrows were used as a weapon and as a hunting tools.

-- Cleaver was a hand ax like tool they used for breaking animal bones, for butchering, and for ground digging.
+- Cleaver was a hand ax-like tool they used for breaking animal bones, butchering, and ground digging.

 - Chopper was a stone with sharp edges they used for hunting animals, peeling their skin, and cutting meat.